ayalan/deg-practice/README.md

 ## Conclusion

 This guide has walked us through the essential steps for analyzing scRNA-seq data—from processing FASTQ files to identifying differentially expressed genes.
-With these modifications, the workflow now assumes the data is derived from the Fluidigm C1 platform and uses HISAT2 for alignment and featureCount for count matrix generation.
-Adjust parameters as needed based on our specific dataset.
+Congratulations!

+This guide may be modified later to walk through some of the latter steps in the experiment's workflow.
+I will update it as I can.

 ## Additional Resources